-Leave pre-tax assets, which are assets that were never subjected to income tax such as a retirement plan to us while leaving other assets to family.
+Leave pre-tax assets, such as a retirement plan, to us while leaving other assets to family.

 Your estate will benefit by avoiding estate taxes on the amount of the gift to our organization, and your family will avoid income tax when they inherit post-tax assets instead of retirement plan assets.